-Congress passed the Bipartisan Budget Act of 2018 and the Tax Cuts and Jobs Act (collectively “The Acts”), which have impacted two retirement plan features: participant hardship distributions and participant loans.
+When Congress passed the Bipartisan Budget Act of 2018 and the Tax Cuts and Jobs Act (collectively “The Acts”), it impacted two retirement plan features: participant hardship distributions and participant loans.
+We first put together this article in 2018—with the September 2019 legislation, these changes have been finalized.

 Changes to Hardship Distributions